 Level of Experience

 Handling power tools can get hazardous if you don’t have enough experience and skillset for it .
-And since a non-sliding miter saw is easier to set, we highly recommend it for beginners.
+And since a non-sliding miter saw is easier to set, I highly recommend it for beginners.
 Meanwhile, you’ll need a bit of experience to handle sliding miter saws at ease.

 Comparing the Features of Sliding and Non-Sliding Miter Saws